Corporate Plan2024–25

 Commission

-Section 6 of the Electoral Act establishes a three-person Commission which has exclusive powers, particularly in relation to electoral redistributions, political party registration, and funding and disclosure.
-The current Commission members are:
+Section 6 of the Electoral Act establishes a three-person Commission, which has exclusive powers, particularly in relation to electoral redistributions, political party registration, and funding and disclosure.

-• Hon.
-Justice Susan Kenny AM, Chairperson
+• The Hon Susan Kenny AM KC, Chairperson

 • Mr Tom Rogers, Electoral Commissioner

-• Dr David Gruen AO, Australian Statistician and non-judicial member.
+• Dr David Gruen AO, Australian Statistician and

 Vision